-We specifically work to address the needs of orphaned and vulnerable children.
-In Zambia, there are more than one million orphans – giving it the highest per capita orphan rate in the world.
+In Zambia, there are more than one million orphans – giving it one of the highest per capita orphan rates in the world.

 An orphan is any child who has lost one or more parents through death or abandonment.
-However there is more than just one kind of orphan.
-A double orphan has lost both parents and a single orphan has lost just one parent.
+However, there is more than just one kind of orphan.

 Theft, rape, and ritual witchcraft are very prevalent in the slums where these children live.
 If you ask a Zambian child living in the slum compounds of Lusaka when they feel most afraid, you will quickly learn that nighttime is when a child is most fearful.

 With most homes having little more than a hanging sheet for a door, it is no wonder that children often struggle with sleeplessness or severe nightmares.

 While their life is difficult, they are not without hope.
 Jesus says in John 14:18, “I will not leave you as orphans, I will come to you.”
 We trust that God sees each of these children and is at work to bring change in their lives.